-All material submitted for publication is assumed to be submitted exclusively to the BMf unless the contrary is stated.
+All material submitted for publication is assumed to be submitted exclusively to the BMJ unless the contrary is stated.
 All authors must give signed consent to publication.
+Papers will normally be refereed and may be statistically assessed before acceptance.
 Priority and time of publication are decided by the Editor, who retains the customary right to style and if necessary shorten material accepted for publication.

-Manuscripts will not be acknowledged unless the author encloses a stamped addressed postcard or international reply coupon.
+Manuscripts will be acknowledged only if the author encloses a stamped addressed postcard or international reply coupon.